THe Great Plague

 Official numbers report almost 70,000 deaths from the Great Plague, but estimates put the true number closer to 100,000.
 In the months of July, August and September 1665, thousands of people were dying every week, and the churchyards couldn't fit any more graves in.
 Burial pits were dug instead, and carts drove through the streets to collect the bodies, their drivers shouting "Bring out your dead".
 As more people died, there were too many bodies and not enough carts, and bodies began to be piled up outside houses.
 There are records of one plague pit still being dug at one end while the carts tipped the bodies in at the other end.
 Many plague pits became heaps of rotting bodies, and as Joe notices in the summer of 1666, the smell from the churchyards was still horrifying almost a year after the plague started to die down.

 One very famous story about the Great Plague is the story of Eyam, a village in Derbyshire which chose to cut itself off after cloth from London brought fleas or rats with it carrying the disease.
 The villagers of Eyam made a great sacrifice in isolating themselves from everyone in the surrounding countryside.
 About 80% of them died, but they stopped the plague from spreading.
-There are several fantastic novels based on this story, including Children of Winter by Berlie Doherty, and A Parcel of Patterns by Jill Paton Walsh, which made a huge impression on me when I was a teenager.
+There are several fantastic novels based on this story, including Children of Winter by Berlie Doherty, and A Parcel of Patterns by Jill Paton Walsh, which made a huge impression on me when I was about eleven.